MohammedAl-Rasheed/MohammedAl-Rasheed/README.md

 ## Awards achieved from the past years
 - Received a top 25% distinctions award in the **Canadian Senior Mathematics Exam 2020** offered by the University of Waterloo.
+- Received a top 25% distinctions award in the **Canadian Computing Competition 2021** offered by the University of Waterloo.